THE FIRST EVALUATION CONSULTATION APPOINTMENT

 Doctor Johnson’s practice is exclusively dedicated to treating eye floaters and structures the schedule to spend 60-90 minutes with each patient at each appointment.
 Because of the limited scope of the practice, there are usually appointment spots available even on short notice.
 You do not need weeks or months to schedule ahead.
-Because many of our patients come from outside Southern California, Dr. Johnson will do his best to accommodate your travel plans.
+Because many of our patients come from outside the geographical area, Dr. Johnson will do his best to accommodate your travel plans.
 If you have a special request or time constraint, let us know.

 Dr. Johnson cannot predict in advance if your floaters can be safely treated.